Home » Symptoms » Cat Symptoms A-Z » Hairs Coarser than Eyelashes

 As a pet owner, you should pay attention to changes in your cat’s coat, especially if the hair becomes more brittle or rough.
 Regular grooming provides a good opportunity to detect such changes early.

-A physical check-up of the cat will be carried out to assess the general state of health.
-Particular attention will be paid to the skin and coat to identify signs of parasites or skin diseases.
+A physical check-up of the cat will be performed to assess the general state of health.
+Special attention will be paid to the skin and coat to identify signs of parasites or skin diseases.

-While you are waiting for the vet appointment, you can take some measures to alleviate your cat’s discomfort.
+While you wait for the vet appointment, you can take some steps to alleviate your cat’s discomfort.
 Make sure your cat receives a balanced diet that is rich in essential fatty acids and proteins.
 This can help improve the health of the skin and coat.

-Avoid using grooming products or cleaning agents that could irritate your cat’s skin.
+Avoid using care products or cleaning agents that could irritate your cat’s skin.
 Instead, you should use mild, hypoallergenic products that are specifically suitable for cats.

 Keep your cat’s environment clean and free of parasites.
 Regular vacuuming and the use of flea control products can help prevent or control an infestation.